kyma-project/kyma/docs/logging/docs/02-01-logging.md

 A log chunk consists of all logs for metadata, such as labels, collected over a certain time period.
 Log chunks support append, seek, and stream operations on requests.

 ## Life of a query request
-Log chunks are larger than Prometheus-Cortex chunks (Cortex chunks do not exceed 1KB).
+Log chunks are larger than Prometheus Cortex chunks (Cortex chunks do not exceed 1KB).
 As a result, you cannot load and decompress them as a whole.
 To solve this problem Loki supports streaming and iterating over the chunks.
 This means it can decompress only the necessary chunk parts.

 For further information, see the [design documentation](https://docs.google.com/document/d/11tjK_lvp1-SVsFZjgOTr1vV3-q6vBAsZYIQ5ZeYBkyM/view).